A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Background and Model

-We term the estimator in \eqref{eq:rca} the ``correlation of averages'' estimator as it averages signals by regions prior to the calculation of the Pearson correlation.
-Although this estimator is commonly used, only recently has more rigorous attention been given to the corresponding estimand.
-Ignoring the contribution of noise, which is somewhat mitigated by the averaging operation if the number of voxels is large, \eqref{eq:rca} would be a reasonable estimator if one assumes the correlation between two average regional signals is constant in time.
-Indeed, in those examples in the literature where a theoretical analysis if $\hrCA$ is provided, said analysis is typically done under the hypothetical framework of a single signal observed per region \citep{afyouni2019effective, azevedo2022deep}, so that averaging across voxels is merely viewed as a preprocessing step without assessing the additional uncertainty that it induces.
-However, it is not clear what, if any, model imposed on the observed, voxel-level data would be consistent with this assumption.
+Although CA is commonly used, only recently has rigorous attention been given to its estimand.
+In cases where a theoretical analysis of \fromrobin{$\hrCA_{jj'}$} has been provided, it has typically been done under the hypothetical framework of one observed signal per region (e.g., \cite{afyouni2019effective, azevedo2022deep}), so that averaging across voxels is merely viewed as a preprocessing step without assessing the additional uncertainty that it induces.
+However, it is not clear what voxel-level model, if any, would be consistent with these analyses.

-To provide an initial and rudimentary analysis of this estimator for data at the voxel level, \cite{achard2011fmri} considered a model\footnote{In fact, the model of \cite{achard2011fmri} was applied to the discretely observed signals, while we generalize it to the latent fields.} for the $Y_j$ as jointly Gaussian random fields with $\mathrm{Corr}(Y_j(v,t), Y_{j'}(w, t)) = \rho_{jj'}^*$ for all $(v,w) \in \mc{R}_j \times \mc{R}_{j'}$ and $t \in [0, \mc{T}].$ That is, the correlation between latent signals observed simultaneously at any pair of spatial indices $(v,w)$ is constant for each pair of regions.
-This is a natural way to generalize the role of the region-level correlation parameter to be homogeneous across different voxels, as it treats these as exchangeable, though not independent.
-Note that this correlation $\rho_{jj'}^*$ may differ from the aforementioned parameter $\rho_{jj'},$ as will now be elucidated.